saidiadegoke/owens/README.md

 The CSS files live inside the css folder inside the root folder.
 You write new CSS by creating a new .css file and importing into the main style.scss file.

 You'll write your CSS using the SCSS syntax.

+The project contains many sample HTML and CSS files as a guide.

+## File naming convention and Coding style should be followed